Information gain and measurement disturbance for quantum agents: Quantifying information gained and back-action

 \subsection{Specifying nature of correlation through Operator-Schmidt decomposition}

-While the use of QMI gives a single-parameter quantifier of correlations generated by a \qmeasurement{}, it does not specify the nature of said correlations.
+While the use of QMI gives a single-parameter quantifier of the correlations generated by a \qmeasurement{}, it does not specify the nature of these correlations.
 For an arbitrary bipartite unitary, the nature of correlations generated can be found by examining the operator-Schmidt decomposition.
-Operator-Schmidt decomposition is a mathematical tool that is used in quantum information \cite{TysonOS_decomp,BalOS_decomp,steering_piani}, with its application to bipartite qubit unitaries quite extensively explored.
-Given a \qmeasurement{}, the operator-Schmidt decomposition is given by
+Operator-Schmidt decomposition is a mathematical tool that is used in quantum information \cite{TysonOS_decomp,BalOS_decomp,steering_piani}.
+Given a \qmeasurement{} $\hat{U}$, the operator-Schmidt decomposition is given by

 where $\hat{\nu}_i^\mathcal{S}$ and $\hat{\mu}_i^\mathcal{M}$ are sets of normalized orthogonal operators such that